ipfs/ipfs-blog/src/_blog/js-ipfs-0.55.0-greatly-improves-type-definitions.md

 ## 🤖 Future proofing

-In line with our [supported versions](https://github.com/ipfs/community/blob/master/CONTRIBUTING_JS.md#supported-versions), `js-ipfs@0.55.0` has dropped support for node < 14, this is so we can support the latest and greatest features without having to carry legacy baggage forward.
+In line with our [supported versions](https://github.com/ipfs/community/blob/master/CONTRIBUTING_JS.md#supported-versions), `js-ipfs@0.55.0` has dropped support for Node.js < 14.
+This is so we can support the latest and greatest features without having to carry legacy baggage forward.

-We've also switched to using named exports for our top-level modules instead of default exports as it makes them more pleasant to consume from [ES6 module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) environments.
-It also means the type defs generated from [JSDoc comments](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) are more compact and have to jump through fewer hoops to reflect the code they are generated from.
+We've also switched to using named exports for our top-level modules instead of default exports as it makes them more pleasant to consume from [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) environments.
+It also means the type definitions generated from [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) are more compact and have to jump through fewer hoops to reflect the code they are generated from.

-Code wise this only affects ipfs-http-client:
+From perspective of the external API, this only affects ipfs-http-client:

 ```js
 // before